-The Tandem PROM solution splits a bitstream into two parts and both of those parts are loaded from an onboard local configuration memory (typically, any PROM or Flash device).
+The Tandem PROM solution splits a bitstream into two parts and both of those parts are loaded from an onboard local configuration memory (typically, any PROM or flash device).
 The first part of the bitstream configures the PCI Express portion of the design and the second part configures the rest of the FPGA.
-Although the design is viewed to have two unique stages, the resulting bit file is monolithic and contains both the first and second stages.
+Although the design is viewed to have two unique stages, shown in Figure 3-72, the resulting BIT file is monolithic and contains both the first and second stages.